patricphinehas/speaker-recorder/README.md

-Record what's being played on your speakers
+download the whole playlist without hassle

 ![Speaker Recorder Window](/images/img.png)

 Setup
 -----
 1. Run ./install.sh
-2. Go to Dash Home, search for speaker recorder and start recording
+2. Go to Dash Home, search for speaker recorder
+3. copy paste the URL(the playlist)

+[p.s. downloads to m4a folder in the application root directory]

 [Works on any Debian based distro]